Posted on 16 Comments

 KST X06 V6 [Digital]

-X06 became a very popular choice for F3K, 1-meter DLGs, eDLG, and F5K gliders, so KST improved it recently and released V6.
+X06 V5 became a popular choice for F3K, 1-meter DLGs, eDLG, and F5K gliders, so KST improved it recently and released an updated V6 version.

-The servo became noticeably better, “lost” its double centering, and… well, just check the video to see all the improvements.
+The servo became noticeably better, got rid of the double centering, and… well, just check the video to see all the improvements.

 Hextronik HXT900 [Analog]